abelozer/cisco-hints/ios-xr/low-memory-upgrade.md

 # Low disk0 space during upgrade

 If you are running low space on disk0 of RSP you will not be able to upgrade system.
-There are  at least three options to resolve this.
+There are  at least four options to resolve this.

 ## Remove inactive packages